isabella232/docs-vuepress/docs/manual/01-introduction.md

 #### Rundeck

 At its core, Rundeck is free open source software licensed under the [Apache Software License](v2.0), and you can participate in the project on [GitHub].
-For those who write and run Rundeck jobs at small-scale usage (e.g., limited use or within a team), the open-source Rundeck delivers you the features you need, for free, forever.
+For those who write and run Rundeck jobs at small-scale usage (e.g., limited use or within a team), the open-source Rundeck delivers you the features you need, for free, _forever_.

 #### Rundeck Enterpise (fka Rundeck Pro)